How to Prepare a Room for Painting

 You need to cover your floor and any fixtures you could not remove from the room before you start painting.

 Use a plastic cover for this, as paint cannot sift through it to get to your floor or furniture.
-As for windows and baseboards, you can use a painters tape to tape over them to cover them from paint.
+As for windows and baseboards, you can use painter's tape to tape over them to cover them from paint.

 This is the final step of preparing your room for painting.
 However, not every instance or circumstance will require you to prime your walls.